sigurdkampevold/media_mood/index.markdown

 So, what have we learnt about the mood in the media?

-Through the analysis we have both confirmed and rejected some of our everyday hypothesis about the mood in the media.
-Normal people are happier than politicians, celebrity magazines are generally more subjective than newspapers and the late pandemic indeed affected the media mood.
-However, if there exist something like a Friday effect making us happy towards the weekend, it is not reflected in the quotes we have worked with.
-Admittedly, women are happier than men, but unless you want to go into a detailed p-value discussion with your spouse, we recommend you not address the topic.
-The difference is after all very small.
+Through our analysis, we have confirmed and rejected some of our everyday hypotheses about the mood in the media.
+For example, ordinary people's quotations are more positive than politicians', celebrity magazines are generally more subjective than newspapers, and the late pandemic did indeed affect the media mood.
+However, if something like a Friday effect makes us happy towards the weekend, it is not reflected in the quotes we have worked with.

-[comment]: # "Vi har ikke funnet ut at kvinner er gladere enn menn.
-Husk å fiks det."

 So next time you hear a heated discussion about the mood in the media.
 Say listen, I will tell you a thing or two about mood...